 Effective September 1, 2019:

-– The amendments remove the existing service requirement that an employee complete 6 months of continuous service before being entitled to various leaves.
+- The amendments remove the existing service requirement that an employee completes 6 months of continuous service before being entitled to various leaves.

 - Employees will have a new period of leave to act as witnesses or jurors in a judicial proceeding or to participate in a jury selection process.